4-Ingredient Easy Vanilla Glazed Pecans

 3 cups pecan halves

-1) Place egg white in a bowl and beat it with a fork until soft peaks will stand.
+1) Place egg white in a bowl and beat it with a fork until soft peaks form.
 Slowly add brown sugar and vanilla.
-Once the brown sugar no longer has clumps, add the pecans.
+Once the brown sugar is no longer clumpy, add the pecans.

 2) Line a cookie sheet with wax paper and place the glazed pecans.
 Make sure they are separated.

 3) Bake pecans at 300 degrees for 25 minutes.
-Watch them carefully, so they don’t burn.
+Oversee them, so they don’t burn.

-4) Take the pecans out of the oven and let cool for 30 minutes.
+4) Take the pecans out of the oven and let them cool for 30 minutes.

 5) Store in an airtight container.